-The Mong ethnic group in Quan Son district mainly lives in 3 villages: Mua Xuan, Xia Noi (Son Thuy commune), Che Lau (Na Meo commune), with a total of more than 200 households and more than 1,000 people.
-In recent years, thanks to the implementation of a new cultural lifestyle in funerals, the Mong people have reduced the expensive costs of organizing funerals, helping people reduce the economic burden, creating conditions for economic development of each family and each village, thereby contributing to building a new cultural life in the Mong village.
+The Mong ethnic group in Quan Son district lives mainly in 3 villages: Mua Xuan, Xia Noi (Son Thuy commune), Che Lau (Na Meo commune), with a total of more than 200 households and more than 1,000 people.
+In recent years, thanks to the implementation of a new cultural lifestyle in funerals, the Mong people have been able to reduce the expensive costs of organizing funerals, helping people reduce their economic burden, creating conditions for economic development for each family and each village, thereby contributing to building a new cultural life in the Mong village.

 The Provincial Ethnic Committee coordinated with the Provincial Border Guard Command and the People's Committee of Quan Son district to organize a conference to propagate the implementation of cultural lifestyle in funerals of Mong ethnic people in Quan Son district in 2024.